Tips and information to facilitate environmental restoration efforts in the Chesapeake Bay watershed

 The Chesapeake Bay Deadlines refer to the major jurisdictions' annual reporting of new BMPs implemented, and existing BMPs verified as functioning in the watershed.
 BMP implementation information is used to create annual progress scenarios using CAST and to make assessments and report out the estimated impacts of restoration efforts.

-New features: Access to a draft version of CAST-23 made available to members of the WQGIT, WTWG, and other interested parties for review.
+New features: Update to the manure application eligibility and timing files in CAST-23, changing all crop nutrient applications to be both manure and fertilizer eligible if the crop/land use allows it.
+This will change the results of reports run on the draft version of CAST-23 that was made available to members of the WQGIT, WTWG, and other interested parties for review.

 Click here if you are having trouble viewing this message.